Ok, confession time! Ever since I started my very first Bullet Journal, doodles have been my biggest challenge.

 You learned to draw these at school, so don’t tell me you can’t draw!
 Now that you get the basic idea, it’s time to learn how to see it in the drawings.

-Seeing Doodles As Shapes
+Step 1: Seeing Doodles As Shapes

 Let’s start training from some simple shapes and then move to more elaborate doodles.

 A doughnut, a pizza, a button, what are those?
-Of course, these are circles, pretty easy to spot the shape here.
+Of course, these are circles; pretty easy to spot the shape here.

 Let’s think of more elaborate doodles that consist of several shapes.

-An ice-cream cone is obviously a triangle with a circle.
+An ice cream cone is obviously a triangle with a circle.

 Now let’s talk about something much more difficult – let’s divide this sweet little unicorn into parts.

-- Ears and the horn are triangles
+- The ears and the horn are triangles

 - The head and body are also triangles with a top cut